wdecoster/DEA.R/README.md

 ## Create a test dataset
-This script comes with a bash script "MakeTest.sh" which will download data from SRA, perform alignment and create a sample info file which you can use directly for testing the DEA.R script.
+This tool comes with a bash script "MakeTest.sh" which will download data from SRA, perform alignment and create a sample info file which you can use directly for testing the DEA.R script.
+Only one million reads per sample are downloaded to reduce time and storage space used.
 Dependencies for this bash script are fastq-dump, STAR, wget and gunzip
 It will use about ...
 Gb of space on your hard disk, so make sure sufficient space is left.